SigmanGroup/HT_TSs_Opt/README.md

 # High-Throughput Optimization and Featurization of TSs and Catalytic Cycle Intermediates
-This repository contains scripts for high-throughput generation, optimization, and featurization of TSs and catalytic cycle intermediates, along with scripts for MLR modeling and Excel spreadsheet with input data.
+This repository contains scripts for high-throughput generation, optimization, and featurization of TSs and catalytic cycle intermediates, along with scripts for MLR modeling and Excel spreadsheets with input data.

 ## Dependencies
 This workflow relies of published computational tools, including [AaronTools](https://aarontools.readthedocs.io/en/latest/index.html)<sup>1</sup> and [Molassembler](https://github.com/qcscine/molassembler)<sup>2</sup>.
 See the links for detailed installation guides.

 ## Step 1: Templates Generation
-With the following specified in a .bashrc file (or similar)
+The following must be specified in a .bashrc file (or similar)

 ```
 export PYTHONPATH=/home/$USER/AARON_TOOLS/:$PYTHONPATH
 export PATH=$PATH:/home/$USER/AARON_TOOLS/AaronTools/bin
 ```
-A Bash script like this may be used to iterate through a .txt file containing the names of the ligands to map onto the templates (here, IntC_R.xyz and IntC_S.xyz):
+A Bash script like this may then be used to iterate through a .txt file containing the names of the ligands to map onto the templates (here, IntC_R.xyz and IntC_S.xyz):

 ```
 #!/bin/bash